Sarowar-s/XenUI/Linux/README.md

   (Used as a build dependency; not distributed with XenonUI.)

-All the creadit and ownership for those to their respective owners.
+All the credit and ownership for those to their respective owners.

 ## Author / Contact / Availability